 During the month of October, Filmatique presents films from various parts of the world that explore disparate experiences of youth that are yet united by common feelings— boredom, confusion, loss, and alienation— proposing a contemporary Teenage Wasteland.

-Filmatique's Teenage Wasteland Series evokes the textures of adolescence while offering a window into the psyche of the films' respective countries of origin— Sweden, Belgium and Finland.
+Filmatique's Teenage Wasteland Series evokes the textures of adolescence while offering a window into the psyche of the films' respective countries of origin— Sweden, Belgium, Finland and Switzerland.

 The Garbage Helicopter, Jonas Selberg Augustsén / Sweden, 2015

 Enesa, Saska and Baki are three twentysomething Swedish siblings whose grandfather has just died.
 Their grandmother wants them to bring her an antique clock, so they embark on a 1,000+ mile roadtrip through rural Sweden, stopping along the way to view relics that could once claim to be the biggest of something (the world's biggest screw!) before being upstaged by someone else.

 Shot in crisp black and white, Jonas Selberg Augustsén's feature film debut explores stasis as just not a physical but a spiritual state, alongside subtle hints of racism that remain deeply embedded in Swedish society.
 The Garbage Helicopter premiered at BFI London, Rotterdam, Minneapolis and Torino, where it participated in the Torino Film Lab.